• Skip to primary navigation

 Animal Habitats

-Scattered around the park are extra habitats to encourage animals to make the park their home.
+Scattered around the Reserve are extra habitats to encourage animals to make the Reserve their home.
 These include a hedgehog house, solitary-bee houses, a ladybird/lacewing box, many bird boxes including a sparrow terrace, a bat box and log piles for hibernating animals and fungal growth.

 ________________________________________________________